-Market risk is the risk that the fair value of future cash flows of a financial instrument that will fluctuate be-cause of changes in market prices.
+Market risk is the risk that the fair value of future cash flows of a financial instrument that will fluctuate because of changes in market prices.
 Market risk comprises three types of risk i.e. interest rate risk, currency risk and other price risk, such as commodity risk.
-Financial instruments affected by market risk include borrowings, trade payables.
+The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.